 The School Satisfaction Survey reports physical activity differently for younger students than older students to reflect the different requirements outlined in the Ministry of Education's Daily Physical Activity initiative.
 Students in grades 3/4 and 7 are physically active if they exercised or participated in physical activity in school for at least 30 minutes every day for the last five school days.
-Students in grade 10 and 12 are physically active if they exercised or participated in the past seven days.
+Students in grade 10 and 12 are physically active if they exercised or participated in physical activity for more than 120 minutes in the past seven days.